cuzzea/dnd_01/character_backstory.md

 - Active member of the brotherhood of the sigil
 - Uses guild connections to protect innocents and investigate mysteries
 - Maintains independence while serving greater good
-- Follows personal interpretation of the Seven Sisters' teachings
+- Follows personal interpretation of Elune's teachings
 - Writes memoirs of adventures (connecting to the found manuscripts)